 Every day thousands of vehicles are converted to cash.
 A car-broker evaluates the value of your car with the intent of reselling to a consumer or another car dealer.
 Caution must be taken.
 Most car-brokers purchase cars for less than wholesale blue book value.
 While car-brokers are expensive to do business with, they can come up with the cash fast.

 These businesses provide fast short term cash at high interest rates.
-Learn the details of how these lenders work and how to calculate fees and interest.
+Learn the details of how these consumer lenders work and how you can calculate fees and interest.
+PayDelay loans have their own niche markets and you need to check their interest rate, and terms and conditions.

-Most life insurance policies contain a present cash values.
-This means if you qualify you can cash-out of your insurance policy depending on the value you have accumulated over time in premium payments.
+Most life insurance policies contain a present cash value and that is what you are borrowing against.
+If you qualify, you may be able to cash-out of your insurance policy depending on accumulated the value the policy by way of premium payments.
 Your life insurance policy is an assignable legal instrument that means you can sell your policy in exchange for up-front cash.
 The buyer of the policy receives the death benefit in exchange for the cash you receive and will continue making your premium payments until your death.